EC-USGS/pywatershed/doc/index.rst

 flexible, allowing users to easily run "sub-models", replace process representations, and incorporate new data.
 The Python language is accessible to a wide audience of potential contributors which will help foster community development and experimentation.
-A large number of advanced libraries are available for Python can be applied to hdyrologic modeling, including libraries for parallelism, data access and manipulation, and machine learning.
+A large number of advanced libraries available for Python can be applied to hdyrologic modeling, including libraries for parallelism, data access and manipulation, and machine learning.